Find Cheap Flights to Shanghai from $ 173 with eDreams

 How long’s the flight to Shanghai?

 If you’re looking to fly to Shanghai, we at eDreams have checked the most popular routes to help you plan your trip.
-From Perth, the flight takes roughly 11h 22m; from Adelaide, around 13h; and from Brisbane, about 13h 13m.
+From Perth, the flight takes roughly 11h 1m; from Brisbane, around 12h 50m; and from Melbourne, about 12h 55m.

 Flight Time (in hours)